kbab6aoo/HowToArticles/HowToArticles/varnishCache.md

 			set beresp.ttl = 5m;
 		}

 This subroutine is called after request is fetched from the backend.
 In this example, we are setting the TTL variable on the object to five minutes (`5m`).
 Values can be in seconds (`120s`), minutes (`2m`) or (`2h`).
-Your ideal TTL may vary dependending on how often the content of your site is updated, and the amount of traffic you need to handle.
+Your ideal TTL may vary depending on how often the content of your site is updated, and the amount of traffic you need to handle.

 ## Take Varnish Live: Configure Web Traffic to Serve Cached Content

 Now that we have configured Varnish, use this section to make it your web server by swapping the ports your web server and Varnish listen on.
-As illustrated in the graphic below, all web traffic will be served from Varnish cache and refreshed every two minustes or the interval configured above:
+As illustrated in the graphic below, all web traffic will be served from Varnish cache and refreshed every two minutes or the interval configured above:

 ![alt text](https://github.com/kbab6aoo/HowToArticles/blob/myRedHatPackageManager/HowToArticles/WebTrafficDiagram.png)